-Legally Authorized Nonappropriated Budgets:
+Legally Authorized Nonappropriated Budgets

 A legally authorized nonappropriated budget is prepared for the enterprise funds.
-The Mayor is authorized to transfer budget amounts between line items of the authorized budget.

 H. Estimates

 The preparation of basic financial statements in accordance with the bases of accounting described in the previous paragraphs, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets or liabilities at the date of the basic financial statements and the reported amounts of revenue and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates.